erlandmuchasaj/laravel-modules/README.md

 ## Creating new module

 Here everything is done inside a Module.
-Basically one module is a laravel within another Laravel application with all its components, views, routes, middleware, events, database, seeders, factories and much, much more.
+Basically one module is a Laravel within another Laravel application with all its components, views, routes, middleware, events, database, seeders, factories and much, much more.

 ```bash